|Salary:||£29,802 to £34,867 per annum, inclusive of London Allowance (grade 6)|

 Interview Date: TBC

-Fixed Term - The post is available for 30 months in the first instance.
+The post is funded for one year in the first instance.

 Applicants should apply online.
 To access further details about the position and how to apply please click on the ‘Apply’ button above.

 For all queries regarding the application process, please contact firstname.lastname@example.org.